 |45||g||whole wheat flour|

 |Ingredients for the Pain Rustique|

 Preheat your oven to 235 ºC / 455 ºF (at what stage you preheat your oven depends on how long it takes for your oven to heat through, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.
 The preparation time from this point until the bread actually goes into the oven is a little under 2.5 hours.

 Ideally the temperature of your dough after mixing should be around 24-25 ºC / 75ºF.
 You should adjust the temperature of the water you add to reach this temperature of the total dough.
 For us this means in summer adding cold water to this recipe and in winter (when our little bakery can get much colder then the rest of our house) adding water up to 50ºC /122 F. You can measure the temperature of water and dough with a food thermometer.
 These measurements are important because they correspond with the proving times in the recipe.

-Put the poolish starter and flour (no salt and yeast yet!) in your mixing bowl and add 2/3 of the water.
+Put the poolish starter and flour (no salt and yeast yet!) in the mixing bowl of your standing mixer and add 2/3 of the water.
 Now start mixing and gradually add the rest of the water and let the dough come together.
-Mix for only one minute at this stage.
-Mix for only 1 minute until you have a shaggy mass (as Hamelman calls it).
-Leave it in your mixing bowl, cover and leave for 30 minutes.
+Knead for only 1 minute until you have a shaggy mass (as Hamelman calls it).
+Leave it in your mixing bowl, cover and rest for 30 minutes.
 This process is called ‘autolyse’.